FAQs for Virtual VET courses

 The course information provided on the Department’s EVET website identifies if a course has a workshop component, and will provide an indication of the number of workshops timing of workshops.
 The location of workshops will be based on student demand.
 Details of days, times and locations of workshops will be specified in the student’s letter of offer.
 Schools, students and parents or carers will need to assess the student’s ability to attend workshops before submitting an Expression of Interest (EOI) in the course, and before accepting an offer of placement.

 Any costs associated with travel, accommodation and overnight supervision of a student, is the responsibility of the student’s parents or carers.
 Schools may choose to assist students in accessing workshops.
+In rural areas EVET facilitators will work with schools to co-ordinate access to workshops.

 Students will be able to contact their teacher outside of scheduled class time.
 Information about how to contact their teacher will be provided as part of their induction to the course.